 Security: NACE takes precautions to protect the user’s information.
 When users submit sensitive information via the website, the information is protected both online and off-line.
 In addition, the job seeker and employer data is password protected, so only the user can access this information.
 All personally identifiable information collected by NACE is stored in limited-access servers.
 NACElink/Symplicity uses firewalls and has technical, administrative, and physical security measures and safeguards in place to protect against the loss, misuse, and alteration of the information under NACE’s control.

-Confidentiality: Both the SUNY Fredonia Career Development Office and NACElink/Symplicity are committed to maintaining the confidentiality of all information stored within Quest and will not sell, transmit, or disclose in any capacity this information to any other organization or entity.
+Confidentiality: Both the Fredonia Career Development Office and NACElink/Symplicity are committed to maintaining the confidentiality of all information stored within FREDNetwork and will not sell, transmit, or disclose in any capacity this information to any other organization or entity.